GfSE/SAF-Specification/stakeholders.md

 * Which viewpoints are available in the framework

   ***Rationale:  I want to know which viewpoints can possibly satisfy my information needs.***
+* Which viewpoints are used in the system model

+  ***Rationale:  I need an overview about the model in order to orient myself.***
 * Which views of the frameworks viewpoints are present in the system model?

   ***Rationale:  I need an overview about the model in order to orient myself.***